logo for classic-country-song-lyrics.com

 But the little man's hand was like lightnin' the Bat 44 was the same

-C Am D7 E7
+C Am Dm E7

 The 44 spoke and it sent lead and smoke seventeen inches of flame

-Am D7 G C
+Am Dm G C

 Oh the big one had never cleared leather beaten before he could start